“The weak can never forgive. Forgiveness is the attribute of the strong.” – Mahatma Gandhi

 For more information, consider reading “When You’ve Been Wronged: Moving From Bitterness to Forgiveness” by Erwin W. Lutzer and “The Forgiveness Project” by Michael Barry.

-In Part Two we discuss how to return an offender back to fellowship following litigation and after trust has been violated.
+In Part Two: No Room for Forgiveness: Re-fellowshipping After Litigation we discuss how to return an offender back to fellowship following litigation and after trust has been violated.